sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 However if the techsupport invocation can be made event-driven based on core dump generation, that would definitely improve the debuggability.
 That is the overall idea behind this HLD.
 All the high-level requirements are summarized in the next section

 ## 2. High Level Requirements
+### Global Scope
-* Techsupport invocation should also be made event-driven based on core dump generation
+* Techsupport invocation should also be made event-driven based on core dump generation.
-* This capability should be enabled by default
+* This is only applicable for the critical processes running inside the dockers.
+Does not apply for other processes.
+* init_cfg.json will be enhanced to include the "global CONFIG" required for this feature (described in section 4) and is enabled by default.
+* To provide flexibility, a compile time flag "DISABLE_AUTO_TS_CFG" should be provided to disable the "global CONFIG" for this feature.
-* Users should have the abiliity to enable/disable this feature through CLI.
+* Users should have the abiliity to globally enable/disable this capability through CLI.

+### Configurable Params
+* A configurable "cooloff" should be introduced to limit the number of techsupport invocations.
+* The existing "--since" option in techsupport should be leveraged and this should be a configurable parameter for this feature

+### Per-docker Scope
+* Should provide a per-docker granularity for this feature.
+* Per-docker enable/disable capability should be achieved through FEATURE table.
+* Per-docker cooloff capability should is achieved through FEATURE table.
+* Changes to per-docker config's will apply to all the critical processes inside the corresponding docker.
+* Existing FEATURE CLI & Table should be used to apply the Configuration

+### Invocation Rules
+* Auto techsupport invocation should only happen when both the global cooloff and per-docker cooloff period is passed.
+* Feature should be enabled globally and also per-docker, for this to apply on any of the critical processes running inside that docker.
+* If not explicitly enabled, the feature is considered disabled.
+* If the cooloff (global & per-docker) isn't explicitly configured, a default value should be set and is used

+### Core & Techsupport Cleanup
 * Core cleanup mechanism should also be introduced.
 * Should provide a way to cleanup techsupport dumps
-* The existing "--since" option in techsupport should be leveraged and this should be a configurable parameter for this feature

 ## 3. Core Dump Generation in SONiC
 In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.